PrithiPal/BioInformatics/readme.txt

     This will remove the entries in peptide_worm_output where seq is not_found.
 The resulting file would be peptide_worm_output.txt.txt.
 Remove the extra txt.

+8. Run tests
+To gather all tests use this bash command : ls | grep "_test.py$"

 8. peptide_worm_output.txt -----> remove_extra_seq.py -----> peptide_worm_output_after_removeextra.txt
 This program has removed the duplicated sequences for each protein.
 Lines = 621